iZackk26/iZackk26/README.md

 - I love to learn new things such as new programming languages, new trends, and I love to build computers and buy expensive stuff (Not very common).
 - Feel free to visit my WebPage that is in process [WebPage Here!](https://izackk26.github.io)

-## Contant Information
+## Contact Information

-- I'm available at this mail [izackk26@icloud.com](mailto:izackk26@icloud.com) for any inquiries, discussions or potential collaborations fell free to contact with me.
+- I'm available at this mail [izackk26@icloud.com](mailto:izackk26@icloud.com) fell free, discussions or potential collaborations fell free to contact with me.

 ## Fun Facts about me